leoliu34/CurrencyConversion/README.md

 1. UglifyJs does not seem to support ES5 syntax such as multi-line html notation '``' so I decided to keep the uglify task and resolved using classic javascript notation '+' because performance is more valued
 2. Html view templates was not used because there was no backend server to link to different template URLs
-3. Unit tests were setup but not completed yet
+3. Unit tests were setup but not completed yet using Karma and Jasmine framework, integrated in Grunt

 ## Author